nklabs/libnklabs/doc/nkserialize.md

 because it is a complex type.  tyNAME indicates that the type is a string and that its maximum length is 50.

-Notice that the schema is all marked as const.
+Notice that the meta-data- the "struct types" and "struct members" are all marked as const.
 This keeps the meta-data in (the typically more expansive) flash memory of your microcontroller, so as not to use up the limited RAM.

 Default values can supplied to an instance of the structure in the normal C-language way: